 The structural frame deals with how the organization is structured, as depicted in an organization chart, and focuses on the different groups’ roles and responsibilities.
 In information technology projects, a key issue is whether information systems staff should be centralized in one department or decentralized across the various business units.
 Projects can be effective with either structural approach, but a change to this structure during the course of a project could have far-reaching implications as staff members reassess their reporting relationships, duties, interpersonal interactions, etc. The possibility of a major structural change in the organization should be communicated immediately to the project managers and a good project manager should endeavor to forestall this type of change until their project has been completed, if at all possible.

 The human resources frame is designed to produce harmony between the needs of the organization and the needs of the individuals, recognizing any differences in needs and working to resolve any potential problems caused by these differences.
 Some examples of risks within the human resources frame would be changes to the organization’s normal work schedule to facilitate the project’s completion and the shortage of skills/talents/individuals available to adequately staff a project.
 Measuring the latter is possible and is one of the primary tasks of a project manager at the start of the project, but assessing the likelihood of the former is less certain and may only be possible at critical project junctures, where balancing individual human needs against organizational and project needs are most important and difficult.
 This competition between individual needs and project/corporate needs should be assessed at the start of the project and the risks associated with changing expectations should be evaluated and measured at the critical project junctures.
+The targeted project staff may require training in one or more areas to be effective.

 The political frame addresses organizational and personal politics, which consist of competition for power, leadership and resources among groups and individuals.
 Conflict arising from this competition is a central issue in most organizations, and can be the source of many project management risk problems.
 Politics can be overt or covert, but regardless of their visibility, all project managers must pay close attention to the nuances and demonstrations of political actions throughout the lifecycles of their projects, as an understanding of the organization’s embodiment of the political frame and the effective use of political techniques are essential to securing resources and influence in the support of projects.
 Poor management of project-related influence is usually a result of a lack of understanding of the organization’s political realities and a project manager’s inability to secure a place in the political arena, according to a study performed by the Project Management Institute (Riordan, J., “Organizations and Risk Analysis”, PMI).
 Power shifts, individual realignment, changes to political culture are all areas that a PM must be aware of and the PM must continually assess the risks associated with these elements of the political frame during the life of any project.